telerik/kendo-ui-core/docs/controls/hybrid/navbar/navbar.md

 ## See Also

-Other articles and how-to examples on the Hybrid UI components and on the ModalView:
+Other articles and how-to examples on the Hybrid UI components and on the NavBar:

 * [Hybrid UI NavBar JavaScript API Reference](/api/javascript/mobile/ui/navbar)
 * [Overview of the Hybrid UI Components]({% slug overview_hybridkendoui %})